 - Let sit until cool or enjoy hot.

-This recipe will yield 4 buns which is perfect for a 4 days of lunches to bring for work or to enjoy in the toaster for breakfast.
+This recipe will yield 4 keto buns, perfect for 4 days of lunches to bring to work or enjoy breakfast in the toaster.

 Nutrition: Entire recipe is approx 12.39 total net carbs as per Atkins Carb Counter, 3.10 net carbs per 1 keto bun